-Today’s guest post is from Lydia Carey, an American expat who has spent many years living in Mexico.
+Today’s guest post about Mexico City travel on a budget is from Lydia Carey, an American expat who has spent many years living in Mexico.
 She’s the author of Mexico City Streets: La Roma.
 Take it away Lydia!

-If you haven’t been to Mexico City yet you are behind the times, and not just the New York Times that named it their #1 place to visit in 2016.
-Mexico City is modern, exciting metropolis with old-world architecture and walkable neighborhoods.
+If you haven’t been to Mexico City yet you are behind the times, and not just the New York Times that named it their #1 place to visit.
+Mexico City is a modern, exciting metropolis with old-world architecture and walkable neighborhoods.
 It’s a chaotic mess and a wonderland of sites and smells.
-It entices travelers with a deluge of eating, drinking and hotel options for all price ranges.
+It entices travelers with a deluge of eating, drinking, and hotel options for all price ranges.

 Here’s how to travel (right) on a budget in Mexico City:

 The public transportation system in Mexico City, while not fancy, is extremely efficient and far-reaching.
 The metro, which will take you to most any neighborhood in the city costs 5 pesos a ticket (about 27 cents US).
 The trick is to avoid peak hours (7am to 9am and 6:30pm to 9pm), which in a city of 26 million are unbearably crowded.
 The metrobus system also works great but you have to purchase a metro card in advance (available at ticket windows in most regular metro stations) so it’s not super convenient for tourists.